TommyX12/csc148_docstring_generator/README.md

 - Initial release

 # Road-map:
-- Able to insert missing elements into existing docstrings.
+- Able to insert more missing elements into existing docstrings.
+- Automatically detect the type of some variables

 # License: